 Hack and Whack is a delightfully funny book around a theme familiar to all children – avoiding bedtime!

-Hack and Whack are a pair of Viking children who run amock rather than obey their large, axe wielding Mother, who chases them around the village trying to get them to bed.
+Hack and Whack are a pair of Viking children who run amock rather than obey their large, axe-wielding Mother, who chases them around the village trying to get them to bed.
 There is no moral or message within the book, other than that it is sometimes fun to disobey the grown-ups, knowing you’ll be caught in the end.
-I’m always pleased to find a book that promotes both male and female protagonists pushing boundaries and enjoying adventures together on an equal pegging.
+I’m always pleased to find a book that promotes both male and female protagonists pushing boundaries and enjoying adventures together on equal pegging.

-I read this to a class of 6- 7 year old children, who thoroughly enjoyed dwelling on the funny illustrations of flying pigs, flapping chickens and squashed sheep amid the chaos.
+I read this to a class of 6- 7-year-old children, who thoroughly enjoyed dwelling on the funny illustrations of flying pigs, flapping chickens and squashed sheep amid the chaos.
 The repeating rhymes and chorus allow children to join in without any encouragement, creating a spontaneous and fun atmosphere and making it a delight to read aloud.
 It’s a book that children will reread in the book corner time and time again.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.